 - Any other information about actual or future competitive behaviour or information that is generally considered to be a business secret.

 All staff, committee members, and attendees will be notified of the Antitrust policy and guidelines.

 If you are aware of any improper conduct, please notify the IFBF secretary in the first instance.
-The IFBF reserves the right to inform the Competition and Markets Authority if it has due cause to believe that staff, committee members, suppliers, customers and delegates participating at the IFBF have shown improper behaviour or behaviour which could be considered to constitute cartel activity.
+The IFBF reserves the right to inform the Competition and Markets Authority if it has due cause to believe that staff, committee members, suppliers, customers or delegates participating at the IFBF have shown improper behaviour or behaviour which could be considered to constitute cartel activity.

 A member of staff found in breach of the antitrust policy may face disciplinary action or, in the event of a serious breach, termination of employment.
 Committee members, suppliers, customers and delegates outside of the organisation may face a form of corrective action.

-If you have any further questions regarding the Antitrust Policy please contact the IFBF secretary:
+If you have any further questions regarding this Antitrust Policy please contact the IFBF secretary: